jupozuelo/Software-Engineering/System_Design/System_Design.md

 ## Evolution of UI wireframes for key subsystems

-The web application was the focus of the majority of the UI design and wireframing process because it is the product that the final user must be most familiar with.
+The web app was the focus of the majority of the UI design and wireframing process because it is the product that the final user must be most familiar with.
 Since the desktop app is designed for internal management and metrics, its UI design was considered a secondary priority for this prototype.
 Similarly the IoT/ M5Stack platform has significantly fewer design requirements and sophistication, so its design was also considered a secondary priority.

 **Paper prototyping method**

 For the first iteration of the web platform, a  paper prototyping method was used.
 Paper prototyping has the advantage of being very quick, tactile and collaborative, while still pushing the team to make design and functionality decisions.
 It focused the team away from small details, and forced the group to produce a rough interface very quickly without the distraction or barrier of slower programming or graphic design.
 Desired methods and key system requirements were very useful products of the process.
-The measurements were taken around a smart phone and used as the canvas size in order to simulate as close to the user experience as possible, assuming most users will use the web application via their smartphone.
+The measurements were taken around a smart phone and used as the canvas size in order to simulate as close to the user experience as possible, assuming most users will use the web app via their smartphone.

 *Figure 3: Initial Paper Prototype*